AmandaEm/AmandaEm/README.md

-### Hi there 👋
+Hi there 👋
+I am Amanda Emily Smith.
+I am studying junior web development in Generation, an amazing bootcamp to accelerate my skills.
+I have learned the fundamentals of HTML, CSS, SCRUM and Bootstrap.
+We will soon dive in Javascript!
+I am so excited about this work.

+- 🔭 I’m currently working on a task management application.
+- 🌱 I’m currently learning responsive design.

 <!--
 **AmandaEm/AmandaEm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...